Music therapy for non-fluent aphasia: Rhythmic speech cueing

 Rhythmic speech cueing is one of the essential components in MIT, which requires patients to use their left hand to tap each syllable of the intoned phrases.
 In general, therapists will guide patients to clap or tap the speech rhythm to phrases obtained from song lyrics, conversations, or any resources related to the immediate context.
 Instead of left-hand tapping, clapping or beating a drum are also possible alternatives.
-The rhythmic cueing speed will correspond to the patients’ speech speed, prosodic rhythms of the phrases, or musical rhythms of the lyrics, depending on the circumstances of each individual and the types of phrases.
+Rhythmic cueing speed, which has been shown to be more crucial then the melody, will correspond to the patients’ speech speed, prosodic rhythms of the phrases, or musical rhythms of the lyrics, depending on the circumstances of each individual and the types of phrases.

 Oral motor exercises

 This technique aims to improve the oral motor formation of patients.
 Therapists will demonstrate their mouth and tongue movements in an exaggerated way when singing a song, and ask patients to imitate the exaggerated oral movements.
 Patients tend to have better performance if therapists coordinate their exaggerated expressions to match the rhythm of the lyrics that are being practiced.
 Feedback will be given by therapists to allow patients to imitate the movements as identically as possible by repeated practices and correction.